Environment and Sustainability Forum

 Administration:

-The ESF shall be administered by the Isle of Wight Council staff as delegated by the Director of Neighbourhoods or the Chair
+The ESF will be administered by the Isle of Wight Council staff as delegated by the Director of Neighbourhoods or the Chair

 How to submit a question